-Informational [Page 6] Additional values for SMIMECapability may be defined in the future.
-Receiving agents MUST handle a SMIMECapabilities object that has values that it does not recognize in a graceful manner.
-2.6 ContentEncryptionAlgorithmIdentifier Receiving agents MUST support decryption using the RC2 [RC2] or a compatible algorithm at a key size of 40 bits, hereinafter called "RC2/40".
-Receiving agents SHOULD support decryption using DES EDE3 CBC, hereinafter called "tripleDES" [3DES] [DES].
-Sending agents SHOULD support encryption with RC2/40 and tripleDES.
-2.6.1 Deciding Which Encryption Method To Use When a sending agent creates an encrypted message, it has to decide which type of encryption to use.
+Sending and receiving agents MUST support encryption and decryption with DES EDE3 CBC, hereinafter called "tripleDES" [3DES] [DES].
+Receiving agents SHOULD support encryption and decryption using the RC2 [RC2] or a compatible algorithm at a key size of 40 bits, hereinafter called "RC2/40".

+2.7.1 Deciding Which Encryption Method To Use

+When a sending agent creates an encrypted message, it has to decide which type of encryption to use.
 The decision process involves using information garnered from the capabilities lists included in messages received from the recipient, as well as out-of-band information such as private agreements, user preferences, legal restrictions, and so on.

 Section 2.5 defines a method by which a sending agent can optionally announce, among other things, its decrypting capabilities in its order of preference.
-The following method for processing and remembering the encryption capabilities attribute in incoming signed messages SHOULD be used. - If the receiving agent has not yet created a list of capabilities for the sender's public key, then, after verifying the signature on the incoming message and checking the timestamp, the receiving agent SHOULD create a new list containing at least the signing time and the symmetric capabilities. - If such a list already exists, the receiving agent SHOULD verify that the signing time in the incoming message is greater than the signing time stored in the list and that the signature is valid.
+The following method for processing and remembering the encryption capabilities attribute in incoming signed messages SHOULD be used.

+- If the receiving agent has not yet created a list of capabilities for the sender's public key, then, after verifying the signature on the incoming message and checking the timestamp, the receiving agent SHOULD create a new list containing at least the signing time and the symmetric capabilities. - If such a list already exists, the receiving agent SHOULD verify that the signing time in the incoming message is greater than the signing time stored in the list and that the signature is valid.
 If so, the receiving agent SHOULD update both the signing time and capabilities in the list.
-Values of the signing time that lie far in the future (that is, a greater discrepancy than any reasonable clock skew), or a capabilitie lists in messages whose signature could not be verified, MUST NOT be accepted.
+Values of the signing time that lie far in the future (that is, a greater discrepancy than any reasonable clock skew), or a capabilities list in messages whose signature could not be verified, MUST NOT be accepted.

 The list of capabilities SHOULD be stored for future use in creating messages.

-Before sending a message, the sending agent MUST decide whether it is willing to use weak encryption for the particular data in the Dusse, et. al.
+Before sending a message, the sending agent MUST decide whether it is willing to use weak encryption for the particular data in the message.

-Informational [Page 7] message.
 If the sending agent decides that weak encryption is unacceptable for this data, then the sending agent MUST NOT use a weak algorithm such as RC2/40.
 The decision to use or not use weak encryption overrides any other decision in this section about which encryption algorithm to use.

-Sections 2.6.2.1 through 2.6.2.4 describe the decisions a sending agent SHOULD use in deciding which type of encryption should be applied to a message.
+Sections 2.7.2.1 through 2.7.2.4 describe the decisions a sending agent SHOULD use in deciding which type of encryption should be applied to a message.
 These rules are ordered, so the sending agent SHOULD make its decision in the order given.

-2.6.2.1 Rule 1: Known Capabilities If the sending agent has received a set of capabilities from the recipient for the message the agent is about to encrypt, then the sending agent SHOULD use that information by selecting the first capability in the list (that is, the capability most preferred by the intended recipient) for which the sending agent knows how to encrypt.
+2.7.1.1 Rule 1: Known Capabilities

+If the sending agent has received a set of capabilities from the recipient for the message the agent is about to encrypt, then the sending agent SHOULD use that information by selecting the first capability in the list (that is, the capability most preferred by the intended recipient) for which the sending agent knows how to encrypt.
 The sending agent SHOULD use one of the capabilities in the list if the agent reasonably expects the recipient to be able to decrypt the message.
-2.6.2.2 Rule 2: Unknown Capabilities, Known Use of Encryption Tf: